 Opuntia fragilis--prickly pear.
 The cactus that grows in the San Juan Islands.
 Yellow flowers in early summer.

 Penstemon procerus-- small penstemon from the highest mountain zones.
 Clusters of blue flowers on short erect stems (variety tolmiei).
-Washington Cascades.
-Available in Fall 2014.
+WA Cascades.

 April 5, 2014 noon-4pm Open for 2014!